 2. Adjust the quantity of garlic pods according to your preference.

 3. Do not add any other vegetable or onion for this sambar.

 4. Vengaya Kari Vadagam or Thalippu Vadagam is very important for tempering, as this sambar gets its unique flavor and aroma from it.
-But if you do not happen to have, just skip it while tempering.
+But if you do not happen to have, just add ½ tsp cumin seeds & pinch of fenugreek.

 Poondu Sambar Recipe details below:

-- Poondu (Garlic), peeled – pods from 2 medium sized bulbs
+- Poondu or Garlic - pods from 2 medium sized bulbs

 - Tamarind – 1 small lemon size ball

 - Sambar powder – 2 tsp